Reviews

 Mint

-Mint is a free budgeting app that can be linked to your accounts and credit cards so you can see your whole financial picture.
-The app allows you to set up a budget for various spending categories like restaurants and shopping.
+Mint is a free budgeting app that links to accounts and credit cards for complete financial visibility.
+The app enables budget setup across various spending categories like restaurants and shopping.

 Goodbudget

-Goodbudget is an app geared toward planning your finances versus keeping track of it.
-It uses the envelope budgeting system to divvy up your monthly income into specific spending categories.
+Goodbudget focuses on financial planning rather than tracking.
+It employs the envelope budgeting system to allocate monthly income across specific spending categories.

 Douugh Pros and Cons